fabiog27/fleet-host/README.md

 ## Preinstalled dependencies

-The docker image is based on Alpine Linux and has a few typical dependencies installed.
+The docker image is based on Ubuntu and has a few typical dependencies installed.
 Additionally, the shell is setup with [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh) for a more comfortable experience and [asdf](https://github.com/asdf-vm/asdf) to install development dependencies.